hpc2n/selecting-modules/docs/programs.md

         bx-python  flatbuffers-python  graphviz-python  meson-python  ...
 ```

 The closest result is `Python/3.11.5` (though probably anything from 3.10.x to 3.12.x would work).
-Let us check what that requires:
+Let's check what that requires:

 ```bash
 $ ml spider Python/3.11.5